Machine Learning of Nonlinear Waves: Data-Driven Methods for Computer-Assisted Discovery of Equations, Symmetries, Conservation Laws, and Integrability: Conclusions and Outlook

 Reduced-order modeling within the nonlinear waves context is another key direction to consider.
-The recently proposed SHRED-ROM framework \cite{Tomasetto2025SHREDROM}, based on recurrent decoder networks with compressive training, provides a sensor-driven route to compact surrogates for dispersive systems and merits careful benchmarking across integrable, near-integrable, and turbulent regimes, as well as extensions to higher-dimensional wave equations.
-At the same time, hyperbolic and transport-dominated problems remain notoriously challenging for projection onto linear subspaces because the singular values of snapshot ensembles decay slowly—reflecting the slow Kolmogorov $n$-width decay of these solution manifolds \cite{Peherstorfer2022Kolmogorov,Gowrachari2025Advection}.
-Recent strategies to overcome this include co-moving or transport-aware representations such as shifted POD (sPOD) \cite{Reiss2018sPOD} and its robust variants \cite{Krah2024RobustsPOD}, registration and optimal-transport alignment of features before reduction \cite{Blickhan2024LOT}, and calibration methods based on arbitrary Lagrangian–Eulerian (ALE) mappings, which allow the computational mesh to move with dominant features in order to “straighten” moving discontinuities into a lower-dimensional manifold \cite{Nonino2024ALE}.
+The recently proposed SHRED-ROM framework \cite{tomasetto2025shredrom}, based on recurrent decoder networks with compressive training, provides a sensor-driven route to compact surrogates for dispersive systems and merits careful benchmarking across integrable, near-integrable, and turbulent regimes, as well as extensions to higher-dimensional wave equations.
+At the same time, hyperbolic and transport-dominated problems remain notoriously challenging for projection onto linear subspaces because the singular values of snapshot ensembles decay slowly—reflecting the slow Kolmogorov $n$-width decay of these solution manifolds \cite{Peherstorfer2022breaking,Gowrachari2025Advection}.
+Recent strategies to overcome this include co-moving or transport-aware representations such as shifted POD (sPOD) \cite{Reiss2018sPOD} and its robust variants \cite{Krah2025}, registration and optimal-transport alignment of features before reduction\cite{Blickhan2024LOT}, calibration methods ---e.g., in hyperbolic problems characterized with multiple travelling discontinuities--- that allow one to transform the original solution manifold into a lower dimensional one~\cite{Nonino2024ALECalibration}.

 A further avenue involves climbing the conserved-quantity hierarchy.
 Although recent methods can recover conserved quantities such as mass, momentum, and energy, future algorithms should aim to automatically discover higher-order invariants, thereby reconstructing larger portions of the integrable tower.
 Such developments would also allow for the systematic study of how integrability breaks under perturbation.
 Beyond fundamental insights, these advances could provide powerful diagnostic tools for distinguishing chaotic from near-integrable dynamics in high-dimensional systems.
 Such developments could also play a central role towards a deeper understanding of the action-angle formulations of integrable and near-integrable systems.
 An important open direction there concerns especially how non-integrable perturbations may form short- (or progressively longer-) networks of connections between the actions, a perspective that has been recently occasionally argued in the literature~\cite{flach1,flach2}, but has yet to be quantified more broadly.